cda-tum/mqt-qmap/include/hybridmap/Readme.md

 ### Neutral Atom Scheduler

-The neutral atom scheduler aligns the gates in a as-soon-as-possible fashion, taking into account the blocking constraint of multi-qubit gates.
+The neutral atom scheduler aligns the gates in an as-soon-as-possible fashion, taking into account the blocking constraint of multi-qubit gates.
 It also computes the total necessary execution time of the circuit, based on the hardware information of the architecture.
 Currently, gates and shuttling moves are treated equally, and can be executed in parallel.